Reading time: 5 minutes

 More members, or more than one SMSF?

 Controlling your own super savings and investment strategy is one of the main reasons Aussies cite for choosing to run their own SMSF.
-But the maximum number of members you can have in an SMSF is currently limited to four, so in the past this has encouraged some people to set up multiple SMSFs.
+But the maximum number of members you can have in an SMSF has only recently increased from four to six, so in the past this encouraged some people to set up multiple SMSFs.

-However, if the new Treasury Laws Amendment (Self-managed Superannuation Funds) Bill 2020 (which is currently before the Senate) is passed, it will allow SMSFs to increase the maximum number of members in their fund from four to six.
-This could make running multiple SMSFs less attractive.
+However, since the Treasury Laws Amendment (Self-managed Superannuation Funds) Bill 2020 became law in June 2021, allowing SMSFs to increase the maximum number of members in their fund from four to six from 1 July 2021, running multiple SMSFs may be less attractive.

 Watch out for the tax man